 - Overall poor diet – Betta fish will benefit significantly from a varied diet consisting of live foods (fresh and frozen), and a small amount of plant or vegetables will aid digestion.
-Betta fish are carnivorous but will supplement with some plant-based roughage when in the wild.
+Betta fish are carnivorous but will supplement with plant-based roughage in the wild.

 - Stress – Betta fish that feel stressed or threatened by other fish can become more sedentary, and it’s harder for them to digest their food.